kodeemcintosh/doggo/README.md

-# doggo
+# Doggo
-A budgeting/finance tracking application using golang and postgresql
+A budgeting/finance tracking application using golang and postgres